Introduction to PostgreSQL dblink

 WHERE technologies LIKE 'psql%';

-As shown above, it is necessary to specify the column names in the SQL query password as a parameter to the dblink() method and while retrieving the records from the select query on the return value from dblink(), it is necessary to mention the name of the columns and the data type of the columns so that the system will understand that the column will take that much space after retrieving.
-Specifying names of the column was already compulsory in SQL syntax while using the alias.
-Specifying data types along with column names is the norm introduced and used in PostgreSQL while using the alias.
-During the run-time, if the column values retrieved from dblink() do not match the column count from the select query’s alias an error will be thrown saying that column count does not match with the retrieved results.
+As shown above, it is necessary to specify the column names in the SQL query password as a parameter to the dblink() method, and while retrieving the records from the select query on the return value from dblink(), it is necessary to mention the name of the columns and the data type of the columns so that the system will understand that the column will take that much space after retrieving.
+Specifying the names of the column was already compulsory in SQL syntax while using the alias.
+Specifying data types and column names is the norm introduced and used in PostgreSQL while using the alias.
+During runtime, if the column values obtained from dblink() do not align with the column count specified in the select query’s alias, an error will be thrown, indicating a mismatch in the column count between the retrieved results and the query.

-As it is a very clumsy thing to mention the names of columns as well as the datatypes every time the dblink call is given, the most convenient way to do this is to create the view for the same.
+Since it can become cumbersome to repeatedly mention the column names and datatypes in every dblink call, the most convenient approach is to create a view for the same purpose.
 In this way, we will not have to mention the datatype and name of the column every time we want to retrieve the values from the remote database.
-We will just fire a select query on the view that we have created on our database.
-For example, using the same use-case as of above example we will create a view named remote_educba_data and later whenever required will retrieve the data from that view instead of using dblink and all that lengthy syntax
+We will fire a select query on the view that we have created on our database.
+For example, using the same use-case as of above example, we will create a view named remote_educba_data and later, whenever required, will retrieve the data from that view instead of using dblink and all that lengthy syntax.

 CREATE VIEW remote_educba_data AS